 So what’s so important about nitrogen, phosphorus and potassium?

 Nitrogen (N) is probably the most widely recognized nutrient, known primarily for its ability to “green up” lawns.
 Nitrogen mainly affects vegetative growth and general health.
 Chlorophyll, the green substance in plants responsible for photosynthesis, is largely composed of nitrogen.
 It is also used heavily in new shoots, buds, and leaves.
 Air contains about 78% nitrogen, but atmospheric nitrogen is not readily available to plants.
 They must absorb it through the soil.
 Ammonium and nitrate are both readily available forms of nitrogen, but they are common in chemical fertilizers and leach heavily and quickly out of the soil.
-Nitrogen can be applied organically in many ways, including composted manure, blood meal, canola meal, fish powder and various liquid fertilizers.
+Nitrogen can be applied organically in many ways, including blood meal, fish meal and various liquid fertilizers such as Nitro Big.
 Keep in mind that many organic dry fertilizers are slow-release, helping the long-term nitrogen content and building up organic matter in the soil.